getlift/lift/docs/server-side-website.md

 - an [S3](https://aws.amazon.com/s3/) bucket to serve static assets (CSS, JS, etc.)
 - a [CloudFront CDN](https://aws.amazon.com/cloudfront/)

 CloudFront serves the website over HTTPS with caching at the edge.
-It also provides a "HTTP to HTTPS" redirection which is not supported by API Gateway.
+It also provides an "HTTP to HTTPS" redirection which is not supported by API Gateway.
 For websites, this is problematic because it means someone typing `website.com` in a browser will get a blank page: API Gateway will not even redirect this to HTTPS.

 Finally, CloudFront also acts as a router: